-Designed as one of the fastest, most stable and most comfortable liveaboards sailing the area, this 30 metre vessel offers accommodations befitting the magical nature of the Galapagos.
+Designed as one of the fastest, most stable and most comfortable liveaboards sailing the area, this 30 metre vessel offers accommodation befitting the magical nature of the Galapagos.

 Accommodation is in eight double staterooms, all with private facilities, with a maximum of 16 guests on board.
 Facilities include a spacious air-conditioned salon equipped with a TV/DVD and dining tables, open air salon and a sunning/viewing area on the top deck.
 The dive deck is well equipped with dive lockers, camera table, rinse tanks and a recharging station.
 Your week long adventure includes domestic beverages and most meals, the exception being the last meal on Sunday evening where dinner is at your own expense.

 Underwater highlights in this unique world-class location include schooling hammerhead and Galapagos sharks, whale sharks (Jun-Nov), manta rays and a myriad of other pelagics frequent these waters.
 Nature’s bounty is not confined to the waters, of course – Charles Darwin’s work concentrated largely on the rare terrestrial ecosystems, which abound with flora and fauna unique to the archipelago.
 All diving is from one of the two accompanying dive tenders (pangas).
 The vessel’s crew of ten have a wealth of knowledge and experience to share with their guests.

 Local payments in cash include a USD100 Galapagos Park Fee, Chamber Fee of USD35 and USD20 for a visitors permit.

 Search for your ideal departure below, and then enquire to confirm availability and book.